Sunhick/Inkflow/README.md

-# Inkplate Image Renderer with Weather
+# Inkplate Image Display with Weather

 A PlatformIO project for displaying images from a web URL on Inkplate e-paper displays with comprehensive status information.
-The project fetches images over WiFi and displays them with weather, battery, and time information in a clean status bar layout.
+The project fetches images over WiFi and displays them with weather, battery, and time information in a clean left sidebar layout.

 ## Features